Richard Wiese: TV and film

-Wiese also occasionally appeared in various skits on Saturday Night Live in the 1980’s.
+Wiese also occasionally appeared in various skits on Saturday Night Live in the 1980s.

-Popular Media
+Popular media

-In 2003, he was named as one of People Magazine’s “Hottest Bachelors.”
-He has appeared on Late Night with Craig Ferguson, CNN, Dateline, FOX News, BBC, MSNBC, ABC News, CBS Morning Show, Good Morning America, WB11’s Morning Show, and many other programs, as well as in USA Today, the New York Times, Newsday, People, Esquire, Science, the Washington Post, National Geographic, the Los Angeles Times, the Times of London, Wine Spectator, and Forbes.
+In 2003, he was named as one of People Magazine's "Hottest Bachelors."
+He has appeared on Late Night with Craig Ferguson, CNN, Dateline, FOX News, BBC, MSNBC, ABC News, CBS Morning Show, Good Morning America, WB11's Morning Show, and many other programs, as well as in USA Today, the New York Times, Newsday, People, Esquire, Science, the Washington Post, National Geographic, the Los Angeles Times, the Times of London, Wine Spectator, and Forbes.

 Print

 Wiese is the author of the guidebook, Born to Explore: How to Be a Backyard Adventurer, published by Harper in 2009.

 Honors

-In 2006, the American Museum of Natural History Expeditions named Wiese as an ‘Explorer in Residence.’
+In 2006, the American Museum of Natural History Expeditions named Wiese as an 'Explorer in Residence.'
 He was honored at the 2005 Boy Scout National Jamboree, where he addressed 90,000 people and had a camp named after him.
 By invitation of King Mohammad VI, he was the U.S. representative to the Moussem de Tan Tan, a gathering of 45,000 nomadic Arabs in Morocco, and he received a Special Lifetime Achievement Award by the Science Museum of Long Island.
-As a journalist, he has received numerous honors, including multiple Emmy Awards’s, a Genesis Award, an Associated Press Folio Award, and a Golden Halo Advertising Award for Best Environmental/Wildlife Campaign.
+As a journalist, he has received numerous honors, including multiple Emmy Awards, a Genesis Award, an Associated Press Folio Award, and a Golden Halo Advertising Award for Best Environmental/Wildlife Campaign.